timkomate/tomofmpy/README.md

 ### Configuration

-The `config.ini` file is used to customize the synthetic data generation process.
+The synthetic_config.ini file is used to customize the synthetic data generation process.
 The following parameters can be adjusted:

 - **[geometry]**
   - `y`: Dimensions of the grid along the y-axis.